Jay Cutler’s Intrigue With The Dolphins Confirmed, But He’s Reportedly Unlikely To Sign A Deal

 — Al Butler (@ALaboutSports) August 4, 2017

-The biggest difference between Jay Cutler and Colin Kaepernick, aside from what some see as a controversial actions are that the latter is an active player.
+The biggest difference between Jay Cutler and Colin Kaepernick, aside from what some see as a controversial action, are that the latter is an active player.

 According to ESPN, the Miami Dolphins have contemplated reaching out to Colin Kaepernick.
 The Dolphins have been reluctant to do so due to the past support that the former 49ers’ quarterback has shown for deceased Cuban president Fidel Castro.
-Kaepernick created a stir when he wore a tee shirt (courtesy of ESPN) with the likeness of both Castro and Malcolm X.
+Kaepernick created a stir when he wore a T-shirt with the likeness of both Castro and Malcolm X.

 Cuban citizens make up a large portion of the population in Miami, as well as the Dolphins’ fan base.
-If the Dolphins were to extend an invitation to Colin Kaepernick they will have to find a way to make peace with their fans.
+If the Dolphins were to extend an invitation to Colin Kaepernick, they will have to find a way to make peace with their fans.

 "Ryan Tannehill leaves practice after left knee appears to…"